1. Take a 3 Day 2 Night Cruise in Halong Bay - top thing to do in Vietnam

-While most travelers treat Halong Bay as a day trip from Hanoi, it is worth treating Vietnam’s prime attraction as a completely separate destination in order to experience more of this beautiful natural marvel.
-A 3 day 2 night cruise allows passengers to “get off the beaten track” and discover the secrets of Halong and Bai Tu Long Bay, from floating fishing villages and hidden beaches to kayaking adventures through sunken grottoes.
+While most travelers treat Halong Bay as a day trip from Hanoi, it is worth treating Vietnam’s prime attraction as a completely separate destination in order to experience more of this beautiful marvel.
+A 3 day 2 night cruise allows passengers to “get off the beaten track” and discover the secrets of Halong and Bai Tu Long Bays, from floating fishing villages and hidden beaches to kayaking adventures through sunken grottoes.

 2. Wander the canals of Hoi An Ancient Town

 3. Trekking in North Vietnam - best thing to do in Vietnam for active travellers

 North Vietnam possesses some of the most dramatic and exquisite scenery in the whole of Indochina.
 The towering mountain peaks, deep gorges, lush valleys, raging rivers, and terraced rice fields all come together to form a picture of rugged, natural beauty.
 Trekking in North Vietnam is an excellent way to experience first-hand the ethnic minority cultures and festivals unique to the region.

 4. Have a Phở on the street